The blurb and first chapter of my newly released novel.

 ‘Is there something wrong with Rosie?’

 ‘Not if I do my job properly.
-No horse should be ridden as hard or as far as this one has been.
+But no horse should be ridden as hard or as far as this one has been.
 Did you stop to rest the horses at all?’

 Bess nodded weakly.
 ‘Yes, but not as often or for as long as we should have.
 Hornebolt was in a hurry.
 I tried to explain but he would not listen to an empty-headed woman prattling about matters beyond her ken.’
 Bess made a fair imitation of Hornebolt’s gruff voice.